The 'Black Hole': How Passive Investing Became The New 'QE'

 That's not a coincidence and as I've written on more occasions than I care to remember, it was never supposed to be a secret.
 The whole point was to push investors into risk assets like stocks.

-Ok, so central bank bond buying ("QE") ignited the equity rally and because participating in that rally increasingly means employing passive strategies (SPY), that participation begins to approximate the very programs that ignited it in the first place.
+Okay, so central bank bond buying ("QE") ignited the equity rally and because participating in that rally increasingly means employing passive strategies (SPY), that participation begins to approximate the very programs that ignited it in the first place.
 Here's Wells Fargo again:

 Currently, the shift to Passive is coinciding with ever higher equity prices with many equity indices trading at or close to all-time highs.
 As QE seemed to exaggerate trends in the fixed income markets, so it appears that Passive equity flows are exaggerating stock movements.

 Indeed.
 And as I've been over time and again, the more ETFs there are, the more the lines get blurred.
 For instance, if you're looking at a factor-based strategy ("smart beta") around say momentum or low volatility, what ends up happening is that by virtue of indiscriminate passive flows into index funds, the biggest names end up becoming synonymous with those factors.
-Of course when you put money into those factor-based strategies, that money ends up encouraging the very same dynamic that dictated the composition of the underlying portfolios in the first place.
+Of course, when you put money into those factor-based strategies, that money ends up encouraging the very same dynamic that dictated the composition of the underlying portfolios in the first place.
 It's a self-fulfilling prophecy.

 This is why active management is having such a difficult time.
 Outperforming benchmarks that are being driven by the dynamic outlined above is well nigh impossible.
 Throw in the implicit and in some cases explicit central bank "put" and consider the fact that active managers are starting from behind anyway by virtue of charging higher fees, and it's an exercise in futility.